 A more recent local success was the best-selling novel “The Help.”
 Author Kathryn Stockett was born and raised in Jackson, the story was set in Jackson and the hit 2011 film was filmed both here and in Greenwood.

-Building is underway for adjoining museums in honor of the state's Bicentennial: The Mississippi Civil Rights Museum and the Museum of Mississippi History.
-Opening is scheduled for December 2017.
+Adjoining museums opened in 2017 in honor of the state's Bicentennial: The Mississippi Civil Rights Museum and the Museum of Mississippi History.

 ShoppingDillard's, JCPenney and more than 100 specialty stores are at Northpark Mall, 1200 E. County Line Rd.
 Highland Village, 4500 I-55N, exit 100, features more than 40 specialty shops and eateries.